Jessa Duggar Shares New Instagram Snap With Her ‘Quaranteam’

 Jessa Duggar called her family her “quaranteam” in the caption as she is seen smiling for the photo.
 The TLC reality star is wearing a light grey scoop-neck top and has her long locks pulled back into a low bun.
 She appears to have very minimal makeup on.

 While their little sister seems to be the main attraction in the cute snap, Spurgeon and Henry are showing off their sweet faces as well.
-Spurgeon is sitting on the left of Jessa and Ivy.
-He is wearing a blue baseball cap backwards with a smile on his face.
+Spurgeon is sitting to the right of Jessa and Ivy.
+He is wearing a blue baseball cap backward with a smile on his face.
 Henry seems to be a little more shy when it comes to taking pictures.
-He is seen on the right side of the girls and trying to lean the other way.
+He is seen on the left side of the girls and trying to lean the other way.
 His adorable face is half out of the snapshot.

 Jessa’s husband Ben is not with the rest of his family.
 When asked by an Instagram follower where he was, she answered that he was out mowing the lawn at the time that the picture was taken.